Mia Davies: Politics

 In 2021 after the political wipeout of the WA Liberal Party, she became State Opposition Leader, the first time the Nationals had been the official opposition since 1947.
 She became the third woman to be WA Opposition Leader and each from a different party after former Labor Premier Carmen Lawrence and former Liberal leader Liza Harvey.

 Although the Nationals were one seat short of official status in the legislature, Premier Mark McGowan promised that Davies and the Nationals would receive the resources entitled to them as an opposition.
 On 19 April 2021, the Nationals formed a formal opposition alliance with the remains of the Liberals, led by David Honey.
 The Nationals would be the senior partner, and Davies appointed Honey and two other Liberals to her shadow cabinet.
 Each party maintained their independence, and could speak out on their own when there were disagreements with the other partner.

 In January 2023, she resigned as leader of the opposition and leader of the National Party and was succeeded by Shane Love.

+She stood down at the 2025 Western Australian state election and was succeeded by fellow National Party candidate Lachlan Hunter.

+She was a candidate for the Division of Bullwinkel in the 2025 Australian federal election.

+Political positions

+Davies supports the Indigenous Voice to Parliament.